-It’s going to be hot in Brampton this week, and though most Bramptonians are glad after our cold, gloomy spring, we also have to be careful not to overdo it.
+It’s going to be hot in Brampton this weekend and through next week, and though most Bramptonians are glad after our cold, gloomy spring, we also have to be careful not to overdo it.
 Heat can be dangerous, guys, and that’s no joke.
 So here are some tips to keep you safe and cool when the humidex starts to sizzle.

 1 – Don’t sit in–or leave kids and pets in–a hot car